CA-Grupp-5/Backend-Chas-Advance/docker/README.md

 ## Troubleshooting

-1. If the app can't connect to the database:

-   - Check that the DB\_\* environment variables match the postgres service settings
-   - Try waiting a few seconds for postgres to initialize
-   - Verifiy postgres logs: `docker compose -f docker/docker-compose.dev.yml logs db`

-2. If node_modules aren't updating:
+1. If node_modules aren't updating:

    - Remove the node_modules volume and reinstall: